Pokémon Ranger: Shadows of Almia: Plot

-The player's next big mission is to locate the leader of the Area Rangers-Barlow, who was last seen leaving to investigate disturbances on the volcanic isle of Boyleland.
-After exploring Boyle Volcano, the player captures two of Team Dim Sun's guards, who tell him that Barlow is on their large ship used to transport Pokémon.
-The player runs after the ship, and after finding Barlow, they confront the leader, Mr. Kincaid, who was a leader of Dim Sun.
-Kincaid deploys a Drapion to deal with the Rangers, and is defeated.
-Kincaid orders the ship to be submerged, which the player prevents, and Kincaid flees.
-Barlow steers the ship into the yard of the Ranger Academy, where the mission is declared a success.
+The player assists in locating the leader of the Area Rangers, Barlow, who was last seen on the volcanic island, Boyleland.
+After exploring Boyle Volcano, the player boards a ship belonging to Team Dim Sum, where Barlow is being held hostage.
+Upon freeing Barlow, they confront Mr. Kincaid, who is a teacher at the Ranger Academy, but was secretly a leader of Team Dim Sun.
+Kincaid deploys a Drapion to deal with the Rangers, but is defeated.
+Kincaid orders the ship to be scuttled, which the player prevents, and Kincaid flees.
+Barlow steers the ship onto the yard of the Ranger Academy.